Application Requirements for a New Research Study

 The following sections must be included in the attachment submitted with the online application and must be in the following format and order.
 Each section must start on a new page with the page number on the bottom of each page.

 - Impetus for Research.
 State why this research is being conducted.
+Impetus should include a connection of the research study/questions to the BPS district priorities.

 - Statement of Problem.
 Describe both your reasons for choosing this research topic and the particular educational problem being addressed by the study.

 - Review of Literature.
 Discuss the results of previous research which has addressed this problem and how the proposed research will contribute to knowledge in this area.
-The works cited must be listed in the Bibliography section.
+The works cited must be listed in the References section.

 - Statement of Hypotheses and Research Question(s).
 Specifically state the research hypotheses, or indicate (if hypotheses are not appropriate) the research questions and objectives of the project.